Local Resident Information

 Residents’ tickets

 There are two types of local resident tickets, for those who live within the immediate vicinity of Priory Park.
-Direct booking links will be circulated in 2026.
-Please note, the list below has not been updated since Lazydays 2025.
+Direct booking links and codes will be circulated in March 2026.

-Group A: Two complimentary adult tickets and up to four child tickets are available per household to those who live on Priory Crescent and Victoria Avenue (east, 388-460 and west between Fairfax Drive and Burr Hill Chase).
-These can be redeemed against either weekend tickets or for a single session.
+Group A: Two complimentary General Admission adult tickets and up to two Young Adult (12-17 years old) tickets are available per household to those who live on Priory Crescent, Victoria Avenue (east, 388-460 and west between Fairfax Drive and Burr Hill Chase), and Regency Green.
+These can be redeemed against either weekend tickets or for a single day.